aeternity/bounties/README.md

 ## How to receive the reward?

 To claim your bounty reward please provide your AE address (or .chain name) in the issue you solved after your contribution has been approved.
 The approval is either a merge of the PR in the official repository or an explicit comment in the issue of the bounty if there is no official repository in the organization.
 Make sure to include your *æternity wallet address* in the Github Issue to receive your reward.
 Bounties will be transferred in **AE tokens** and calculated based on CHF values right before payment.
-Transfers may take up to 14 days.
+Transfers will be confirmed in the same Github Issue and may take up to 14 days.

 ## Questions?
 Reach out to erik@aeternity.com or ask on [Discord](https://discord.gg/kthXBwBxEb) whenever you are having any questions or doubts regarding the bounties and the process! *Let's take control together* :)